pytorch/torchchat/docs/native-execution.md

 The 'llama runner' is a native standalone application capable of running a model exported and compiled ahead-of-time with either Executorch (ET) or AOT Inductor (AOTI).
 Which model format to use depends on your requirements and preferences.
-Executorch modelsare optimized for portability across a range of decices, including mobile and edge devices.
+Executorch models are optimized for portability across a range of decices, including mobile and edge devices.
 AOT Inductor models are optimized for a particular target architecture, which may result in better performance and